DiawaraMariam/Job-Market-Analyzer/README.md

 └── README.md

 ## Key questions this project answers
-1. Which data science roles pay the most?
+1. Which AI and Data Science roles pay the most in 2026?
+2. How have salaries changed from 2020 to 2026?
-2. Which skills are most in demand in 2026?
+3. Which skills are most in demand right now?
-3. How do salaries differ by country and experience level?
+4. How do salaries differ by country and experience level?
-4. Is remote work more common in certain roles?
+5. Is remote work growing or shrinking in AI and Data Science?

 ## Project status
 Work in progress — actively being built